plone/plone.restapi/docs/source/tusupload.rst

 Replacing Existing Files
 ------------------------

-TUS can also be used to replace an existing file by sending a POST request  to the '@tus-replace' endpoint instead.
+TUS can also be used to replace an existing file by sending a POST request  to the `@tus-replace` endpoint instead.

 TODO: Provide examples for the request/response.